 Taking a quick walk to the toilet, I estimate that the flight is about 75% full.
 Linda used her flight time to listen to podcasts and read.
 I did absolutely nothing, except nap occasionally and add content to this blog.
 Relaxing.
 Today was unique in that I elected not to wear my hearing aids.
 They tend to conflict when wearing a mask and glasses, so I dispensed with them for the day.
 We were only born with one pair of ears and there is just so much that you can hang on them!
 In the unlikely event that you remove your mask, the mask often unhooks the hearing aid.
 I lost one on a drive home from Florida in March, and it cost me dearly to purchase another pair.

-The Fisherman’s Wharf is located on the north of San Francisco.
-The map has a pointer to the Marriott Hotel where Robyn, Darin, and family stayed.
+The Fisherman’s Wharf is located in the north of San Francisco.
+The map has a point to the Marriott Hotel where Robyn, Darin, and their family stayed.
 It is immediately alongside the Marriott Pulse where we stayed.